 - It’s cheaper to reach potential customers because you know exactly where they are.

-In fact, if you drill deep enough to find a niche, you are bound to find a group of overlooked customers.
+In fact, if you drill deep enough to identify a niche, you are bound to find a group of overlooked customers.
 These are people who want to buy, but for whatever reason have been ignored by the existing market players.
 Depending on their needs, these customers could be an easy foot in the door for you.

-Don’t Discount Second Mover Advantage
+3. Don’t Discount Second Mover Advantage

 First mover advantage is the benefit that comes with being the first player in a particular market.
-The first mover has a head start on an idea, creates most of the media buzz, and gets to define a lot of the core concepts, like how much a service costs or how it’s delivered.
+The first mover has a head start on an idea, creates most of the media buzz, and gets to define a lot of the core concepts, like how much a product or service costs or how it’s delivered.

 Here’s an example: When Uber refused to let customers tip through their app, Lyft quickly added that feature.
 When Uber drivers complained that they don’t get paid enough, Lyft lowered their take from the ride fees.
-When Uber was criticized for questionable business practices, Lyft presented itself as the ethical option.
+When Uber was criticized for questionable business practices, Lyft began marketing itself as the ethical option.

 Study the existing players in the market.
 What mistakes have been made?
 Where do they leave money on the table?
 What do their customers complain about?
 These inefficiencies are places to make space for yourself.

-Innovate on the Business Model
+4. Innovate Your Business Model

 If there’s no way to change your product to make it unique, look for ways to innovate on your business model.
 Sometimes changing how people pay for your product gives them a good reason to switch from their existing provider.

-Fiverr is our favorite example of model innovation.
+Fiverr is one of our favorite examples of model innovation.
 When Fiverr launched, it certainly wasn’t the only site to hire gig-based workers.
-It wasn’t even the only site to buy “micro-gigs.”
-But Fiverr achieved meteoric success due to its innovative model that changes the way people hire other people for small tasks.
+It wasn’t even the only site to buy micro-gigs or pay for short-term freelance services.